Good time tracking and productivity app, but several timesheet issues

 • Toggl Track complies with the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and the California Privacy Rights Act (CPRA).

-Additionally, I would have liked the option of having two-factor authentication for all users, not just back-end personnel accessing the production environment.
-Finally, the app isn’t HIPAA-compliant like some of its competitors—for example, Connecteam.
+Overall, I think Toggl Track is taking all the right steps to protect its platform and data.
+That said, the app isn’t HIPAA-compliant like some of its competitors (for example, Connecteam).
 This means it’s not an ideal app for companies in the healthcare space.

 Toggl Track Reporting & Analytics

-Summary dashboard
+Summary

-Detailed reporting
+Detailed

 All of Toggl Track’s reports and dashboards can be exported in Excel, CSV, or PDF format.

-Overall, I thought Toggl Track’s reporting and analytics features were outstanding, and I couldn’t fault them
+Overall, I thought Toggl Track’s reporting and analytics features were outstanding, and I couldn’t fault them.

 Verdict: 10/10